omkardixit-art/movie-industry-powerbi-dashboard/README.md

 Project Outcome
 This project demonstrates the use of Power BI for data cleaning, analysis, and interactive visualization.
 It shows how data can be transformed into meaningful insights to support data-driven decision making.

-The dashboard can be useful for analysts, researchers, or anyone interested
+The dashboard can be useful for analysts, researchers, or anyone interested in understanding trends in the global movie industry.